sherrywei-bumblebee/bumblebee-docs/docs/source/Endpoints/endpoint_performance.rst

 #.
 Click Download
 #.
 Install the OVA in the same on-prem location as the already installed node.
 It does not need to be on the same subnet.
 #.
 Power up the OVA.
 #.
 On the Bumblebee console, you should see it registered and in up state.
-If it does not come up, follow up the
-    instructions `here <https://bumblebee-networks-bumblebee-docs.readthedocs-hosted.com/en/latest/EndpointNodes/troubleshoot_endpoint_node.html>`_ to troubleshoot.
+If it does not come up, follow the instructions `here <https://bumblebee-networks-bumblebee-docs.readthedocs-hosted.com/en/latest/EndpointNodes/troubleshoot_endpoint_node.html>`_ to troubleshoot.

 Step 2: Create a new endpoint
 ---------------------------------